QMTesting/qmtesting.github.io/_posts/2026-09-09-how-to-convert-manual-test-cases-into-automated-tests.md

 * Can it run unattended in GitHub Actions or another CI system?
 * Can another tester understand the test six months from now?

-Automating a test case therefore means converting the **intent** of the manual test into reliable executable logic:not simply translating every manual step literally.
+Automating a test case therefore means converting the **intent** of the manual test into reliable executable logic, not simply translating every manual step literally.

 ---